pyd6/Wechat_Spider/README.md

 # Weichat_Spider
-grap some related information and submmit to weichat
+grap some related information and submmit to wechat